Padino/GLaDOS-Terminal-macOS/README.md

    pip install -r requirements.txt
    ```

+3. Install Pytorch from official website, instructions can be found [here](https://pytorch.org/get-started/locally/).

-3. Ensure **ollama** is installed and running on your system.
+4. Ensure **ollama** is installed and running on your system.
 Installation instructions can be found [here](https://ollama.ai/).

-4. Run the program:
+5. Run the program:
    ```bash
    python Main.py
    ```